 UI/UX design process

 The design team begins work by looking at product peculiarities such as the target audience, business objectives, and competition.
-It focuses strongly on in-depth user analysis needed to underscore user preferences, goals, and obstacle points.
+It focuses strongly on the in-depth user analysis needed to underscore user preferences, goals, and obstacle points.
 After collecting all of these particulars, the UI/UX team starts work on creating a mobile app design suited to the needs of the target audience.
 The team also emphasizes the problems and preferences of users while working on creating the design.

 A wireframe is like scaffolding and refers to the orderly placement of all elements on the screen of an app.
 And from the outcome of their research, the design team creates wireframes to meet the preferences of the target audience.
 Creating a wireframe is an essential step and precedes prototyping.
-It helps clients get a clear picture of how the app will look like when it gets completed.
+It helps clients get a clear picture of what the app will look like when it gets completed.
 At this juncture, clients can suggest changes if they are not happy with some parts of the design.

 Design teams create several design concepts to facilitate clients to choose the one that appeals to them the most.
 They work with collaborative design platforms and welcome feedback such as comments and reviews on how the work is progressing.
 Wireframes help designers to come up with the most suitable solution for conversion into a mobile app’s UI design.
 They provide a quick and affordable method to visualize the concept, with a minimal loss of time and money.

-Prototypes help both designers and clients in understanding how the app will look like at the end.
+Prototypes help both designers and clients in understanding what the app will look like in the end.
 As opposed to wireframes, a prototype is a detailed form as the entire UI development process is based on it.
 UI/UX designers create prototypes for each page of the app.
 If the project is to cover both iOS and Android platforms, design teams generally begin with the UI design of the iOS version and then move to Android subsequently.